Notice of Privacy Practices

 Abuse, Neglect, and Domestic Violence: We may disclose your medical information if we believe you are a victim of abuse, neglect, or domestic violence.
-The covered entity will only make this disclosure if you agree, or when required or authorized by law.
+Memorial Medical Center will only make this disclosure if you agree, or when required or authorized by law.

-Health Oversight Activities: The covered entity may disclose your medical information to a health oversight agency for activities authorized by law for appropriate oversight of the health care system, governmental benefit programs and regulatory or statutory compliance.
-Oversight activities can include, for example, investigations, inspections, audits, surveys, licensure and disciplinary actions; civil, administrative and criminal procedures or actions; or other activities necessary for the government to monitor government programs, compliance with civil rights laws and the health care system in general.
+Health Oversight Activities: Memorial Medical Center may disclose your medical information to a health oversight agency for activities authorized by law for appropriate oversight of the health care system, governmental benefit programs and regulatory or statutory compliance.
+Oversight activities can include investigations, inspections, audits, surveys, licensure and disciplinary actions; civil, administrative and criminal procedures or actions; or other activities necessary for the government to monitor government programs, compliance with civil rights laws and the health care system in general.

-Law Enforcement: Wisconsin law allows the covered entity to release confidential information to law enforcement officials in the following circumstances:
+Law Enforcement: Wisconsin law allows Memorial Medical Center to release confidential information to law enforcement officials in the following circumstances:

 - concerning a death we believe might have resulted from criminal conduct;

 - in response to a warrant, summons, court order, subpoena or similar legal process;